Kula WILD Adventure Park

 Kula WILD Adventure Park is Fiji's biggest Family Fun Park and an ecological preserve in Fiji.
-It is located on Fiji's largest island, Viti Levu, near Sigatoka.
+It is located on Fiji's largest island, Viti Levu, in Korotogo near Sigatoka.
 The area was originally established as a bird park in the 1980s, but was bought by Kula Management in January 1997.
 With an extensive system of walkways through the park, and a wide range of attractions, the park is now a popular tourist attraction.

 About the park

 The park is privately owned and operated.
 Its main focus is on providing fun rides and attractions for every member of the family.
 It is also active in the preservation of Fiji's indigenous flora and fauna, including reptiles, bird life, amphibians, tropical fish, the Fiji flying fox (Fiji's only native mammal), insects, butterflies and a wide range of trees and shrubs.
 The park has also won Fiji's 'Excellence in Tourism' award five times since 1996.
 In addition, the park strives to increase environmental issue awareness and educate local children in conservation.
 The park regularly offers free classes in which children may learn about Fiji's environment, pollution, and conservation.
 More than 8000 children have taken these classes.